foodwithfire/Collab-Game/README.md

 ### Running the game
 ##### 2 ways :
-- doubleclick the "main.py" file.
+- Double-cliking the "main.py" file.
 - PyCharm : open the "main.py" file and press Maj+F10.